openmc-dev/openmc/docs/source/pythonapi/deplete.rst

 from those listed above to perform similar calculations.

-The following classes are used to define transfer rates to model continuous removal or feed of isotopes during a depletion analysis.
+The following classes are used to define transfer rates to model continuous removal or feed of nuclides during depletion.

 .. autosummary::
    :toctree: generated